jyoo46/Stock_Prediction_Program/README.md

 # Stock_Prediction_Program
 Use historical data of stock price from top tech firms and use regression to build prediction model and analyze trend to help decision in stock market.

-Historcal Stock Market Data retrieved from https://finance.yahoo.com
+Historical Stock Market Data retrieved from https://finance.yahoo.com

 List of Fimrs to be analyzed:
 Apple